nik-yo/Resume/master.md

 **Various**
 -	Assisted with answering technical questions at CloudSaver booth in AWS re:Invent 2022.
 -	Documented various architecture and data flow diagrams using draw.io.
--	Assisted in obtaining SOC 2, ISO 27001, and GDPR compliances.
+-	Assisted in obtaining SOC 2, ISO 27001, and GDPR compliance.

 **Software Engineer**\
 CloudSaver, Inc (May 2021 – December 2021)